darqos/darqos/doc/types.md

 the system.
 One feature of this shell is the ability to create new instances of types.

-## Type Registry
+## Type Service
-The set of types known to the system is managed by the Type Registry.
+The set of types known to the system is managed by the Type Service.
-A user can request the creation of a new type instance, or the use of an existing type instance, using the type registry to find the implementation of the type.
+A user can request the creation of a new type instance, or the use of an existing type instance, using the type service to find the implementation of the type.

 ### Creation
 Using a shell, the user requests a new instance of a named type.
-The shell looks up the type name in the registry, and obtains a reference to the type's implementation.
+The shell looks up the type name in the service registry, and obtains a reference to the type's implementation.
 The shell uses the kernel to spawn a new process, running the type's implementation.

 * Does it make sense for each type instance to be a new process?
-  * Perhaps one process could manage many different types (eg. consider displayed text documents, or HTML documents, or ...)
+  * Perhaps one process could manage many different type instances? eg. consider displayed text documents, or HTML documents, etc
   * Maybe it should be up to the type implementation to determine what resources it requires?
   * So perhaps a type _factory_ should exist, and be asked to create a new instance?

 ### Use
-For a pre-existing object, discovered through the object selector, the type should be available via metadata.
-In this case, it's still necessary to create a new type implementation, but it should be initialised from the storage server with the pre-existing content.
+For a pre-existing object, discovered through the object selector, its type should be available via metadata.
+In this case, it's still necessary to create a new type instance, but it should be initialised from the storage server with the pre-existing content.

-* So perhaps this should be another function on the type factory?
+This is another variant of the type factory.

 ## Implementation

-So, in fact, perhaps the Type Registry could be implemented using the metadata service?
-The type name, maybe some other tags, etc, could all be stored in the metadata, and the shell could simply look it up there?

-So ...
-* On startup, the shell will query the metadata service, looking for types.
-* Those types will populate a cached set of the available types.
-  * New types can be added at runtime: how is the cache updated?
-    * Polled regularly?  (urgh)
-    * Persistent queries in the metadata service?  (hrm)
+Types are defined as part of the persistent state of the system.
+This state is owned and managed by the Type Service.
+Programs access the Type Service via an API in the usual way.

+A lot of the terminology here is adopted from Apple's Uniform Type system.

+A _Type Implementation_ is a program that provides actions for a type.
+Actions are things like _create_, _view_ or _print_.
+Type implementations are one of the major classes of application for the system.

+Type descriptions consist of:
+* The type identifier (either the same as, or similar to Apple's UTI)
+* Zero or more other types to which this type conforms (to use the Apple terminology).
+Note that this isn't a simple inheritance tree: types can conform to many other types.
+* Zero or more MIME types that are equivalent
+* Zero or more file extensions that indicate equivalence
-    * An explicit API, which requires an explicit target service, to register a new type? (easiest)
+* An optional link to a factory for this type

-Perhaps that's the best argument for it being a separate service.
-In which case, the type registry at least could just use the metadata service as storage, but provides a point of coordination for registering types and maintaining the cache.

-What access to this service is required outside the shell?
-Does there need to be an API for this in the standard runtime>
+### Factory API

+To create type instance, either new or reifying an existing, persisted instance, a program should invoke the type's factory via the type service API.
+The factory should probably be a plugin module for the type service.

+The standard factory API should be:
+* new()
+* load(url)

+### Type Instance API

+A type instance
 # Type Collection

 One fundamental decision is to separate Text / Document and Code as